tomas-fryza/esp-micropython/labs/04-timers/README.md

    ![firebeetle_pinout](../03-gpio/images/DFR0478_pinout.png)

-2. Create a new source file, save it as `01-blink_leds.py` in your local folder, and write the code to continuously blink all three LEDs (onboard + external).
+2. Create a new source file, save it as `01-blink_leds.py` in your local folder, and write the code to continuously blink all three LEDs (onboard + external ones) at different periods.

    ```python
    from machine import Pin, Timer